 We are forever grateful for the dedication of our volunteers and community in ensuring the pets of Vashon Island are cared for.
 Below are some of the program leaders as well as the board of directors.

-Programs: I took over the management of the No Hungry Pets program in January 2023.
+NO HUNGRY PETS Program.
+Chris took over the management of the No Hungry Pets program in January 2023.
 This program supplies free pet food to our island community.
 Distribution is the first Wednesday of every month at the Vashon Food Bank.
-Email, Petfood@vipp.org for more info.
+Chris is a jack of all trades and has taken this position very seriously as he works with a small team of volunteers to inventory, pack and deliver pet food to our Island neighbors in need.

-VIPP volunteer since 2001
+VIPP volunteer since 2002

 How I came to VIPP: I am a long-time animal lover and became a fan of VIPP when I adopted two adorable flame point siamese kittens in 2001.